 What Is Intelligent Document Processing?

-Intelligent Document Processing helps transform structured (forms), semistructured (checks, paystubs, invoices, etc…) and unstructured data (deeds, medical records, emails, contracts, etc…) from a variety of document formats into digitized and actionable information.
+Intelligent document processing helps transform structured (forms), semistructured (checks, paystubs, invoices, etc…) and unstructured data (deeds, medical records, emails, contracts, etc…) from a variety of document formats into digitized and actionable information.
 It uses a combination of technologies, such as optical character recognition (OCR), natural language processing (NLP), computer vision, machine learning (ML) and artificial intelligence (AI), to scan, classify, identify, and extract data.

-IDP solutions can understand a wide variety of document formats and the content it contains; extracting, validating, and integrating quality data into appropriate business processes and downstream systems.
+IDP solutions understand a wide variety of document formats and the content it contains; extracting, validating, and integrating quality data into appropriate business processes and downstream systems.

-Document processing relies on multiple different technologies to operate:
+Intelligent document processing relies on multiple different technologies to operate:

 Computer Vision is a technology which is able to derive meaningful information and understanding from videos and digital images, and take actions based on that information